felfele/feeds/README.md

 - Follow us and share posts about us on social media
 - Help us translate the app to your language or write better documentation
 - If you are a developer there are always [open issues or features](https://github.com/felfele/feeds/issues) you can implement
+- Don't have time?
+No problem, we accept [donations](https://felfele.org/donate) too!

 We've set up a separate document for our
 [contribution guidelines](https://github.com/felfele/feeds/blob/master/CONTRIBUTING.md).